Top of the pageActionset

 How can you prevent carpal tunnel syndrome?

 Don't wait till you have symptoms to take preventive measures.
-Increase your awareness of how you use your hands and equipment throughout the day, and make some changes.
+Increase your awareness of throughout the day, and make some changes.
 Many different kinds of activity can cause carpal tunnel syndrome.

 Use an ergonomically correct workstation setup and posture.
 You can adjust your working environment and how you use it.
 You can also use a similar setup for other work areas, such as where you do your hobbies or work with hand tools.